Quick Answer

 Q: Kya exercise se baby ko koi problem ho sakti hai?

-A: Safe, moderate exercise does NOT harm the baby.
-In fact, it’s beneficial!
-Exercise improves blood flow to the baby, may improve baby’s heart health, and can lead to healthier birth weight.
+A: In an uncomplicated pregnancy, moderate exercise does not harm the baby - in fact, it is beneficial.
+Exercise improves blood flow to the baby, may support baby’s heart health, and can help with a healthier birth weight.
 The key is: stay moderate, stay hydrated, don’t overheat, and stop if you feel unwell.
 Always follow your doctor’s guidance.

 Q: How much weight should I gain during pregnancy?

 A: Weight gain depends on your pre-pregnancy BMI.
-Generally: normal BMI should gain 11-16 kg total, overweight should gain 7-11 kg, underweight may need 12-18 kg.
-Second trimester weight gain is usually about 0.5 kg per week.
-Exercise helps manage healthy weight gain but doesn’t prevent necessary weight gain.
-Consult your doctor for personalized advice.
+As a general guide: normal BMI usually gains about 11.5-16 kg total, overweight about 7-11.5 kg, and underweight may need about 12.5-18 kg.
+Second trimester weight gain is often roughly 0.4-0.5 kg per week.
+Exercise helps manage healthy weight gain but doesn’t prevent the weight gain your body needs.
+These are general ranges - consult your doctor for advice tailored to you.

 Q: I feel tired - should I still exercise?